AndresSM415/C-language/homework/FinalProject/README.md

 ---
 ## Beta
 To show a progress this is what I´ve done so far.
 It basically covers step 2 till number 4.
-So it shows a pre-established matrix that you can move with WASD keys
+So it shows a pre-established matrix that you can move as you wish.